Silver Spring Day School Parent Handbook

 Snacks and Meals

-Families in our core program are solely responsible for providing snacks and lunches for their own children.
+Families in our core program are responsible for providing snacks and lunches for their own children.
 SSDS will refrigerate perishables but does not microwave or otherwise heat food for children, so parents must provide food that is ready to eat.

 SSDS will provide afternoon snacks for all children who stay for our afternoon programs.
 Snacks will be provided in accordance with a monthly schedule.
-Children may only be given SSDS food if their parents have provided permission in their online registration forms.

 Milk